CSC207-UofT/course-project-0xta1l/phase0/progress_report.md

 Amir: Amir has worked on writing code for controllers and presenters as well as writing test cases for the User entity.
 He plans on updating code for the controllers/presenters and pitching in for the user interface.

-Arpi: Arpi has worked on writing the specification, the code for the GetRecipe use case, and converting the GenreLibrary dataset into csv format.
+Arpi: Arpi has worked on writing the specification, the code for the GetRecipe use case, part of the code for the Recipe entity, and converting the GenreLibrary dataset into csv format.
 They plan on expanding use cases to create more functions for the user.

 Can: Can has worked on the RecipeSave use case and writing test cases.
 He plans on working on more use cases and writing tests.